GoonerBrian/node-oracledb-on-m1-mac/README.md

 ## Closing

 This was done purely so that I could use my M1 Mac on a school project.
 I have a good Windows machine but after spending 40 hrs a week working on a Windows machine I prefer to spend my evenings doing my school work on my Mac.
 (The different keyboard, UI, etc. helps me ignore the fact I'm writing code, reading documentation, or in meetings 12-14 hrs a day between work and school.)
 Also, none of this is my original work.
 I was simply stubborn enough to keep looking for a solution to this issue and have aggragated my findings into this repo.
 Hopefully I didn't forget any steps!
-If something isn't working or you know of a between way, let me know!
+If something isn't working or you know of a better way, let me know!
 YouTube failed me and it took a while to piece things together.
 This might work but it can certainly be optimized.